Accessibility | The Accessibility Standard for Information & Communication

-The Accessible Information and Communication Standard is the third standard under The Accessibility for Manitobans Act.
-Under this standard, organizations need to consider the ways in which Manitobans interact with or access information, including on websites, to develop measures, policies and practices providing barrier-free information and communication.
+The Accessible Information and Communication Standard was the third standard enacted under The Accessibility for Manitobans Act.
+Under this standard, organizations need to consider how Manitobans interact with or access information, including on websites, to develop measures, policies and practices to provide barrier-free information and communication.
+This standard:

 - builds on existing requirements of Manitoba's Human Rights Code